 The satiety index was developed in 1995 from a study which tested 38 foods.
 The foods were ranked how they satisfied a person’s hunger.
 Foods scoring under 100 are considered less filling and foods scoring above 100 are considered more filling 5.

-The table below shows the satiety scores of oatmeal and a few other foods.
+The table below shows the satiety scores of some foods.

 |Food||Satiety Index Score|

-Comparing the table above will help answer the question, does oatmeal keep you full longer than granola?
+Comparing the table above will help answer the question, which food keeps you full longer?

-Compared to granola, oatmeal will keep you full longer due to its higher satiety index of 209%.
-Granola is similar to muesli which has a satiety score of 100%.
+Compared to granola, oatmeal will keep you full longer after breakfast due to its higher satiety index of 209%.
+Granola has a satiety score of 100%.

-Of all the 38 foods, oatmeal scored the fourth highest only beat by oranges, ling fish and boiled potatoes.
+Of all the 38 foods, it scored the fourth highest only beat by oranges, ling fish and boiled potatoes.

 - High in protein.